mtlynch/mtlynch.io/content/book-reports/traction/index.md

 * For each traction channel, brainstorm at least one strategy for your business that could move the needle.
 * Research successful companies similar to yours and learn what strategies they applied.

+#### Step 2: The Middle Ring - What's probable?

+* Test a handful of marketing channels at small scales.
+* It's better to test multiple channels in parallel, as marketing tests take time and parallelize well.
+* In each test, evaluate:
+  1. How costly is customer acquisition?
+  1. How many customers are available through this channel?
+  1. Are these the customers you want?

+#### Step 3: The Inner Ring - What's working?

+* Take your most successful channel from step 2 and focus all your energy on optimizing this channel.